• Skip to primary navigation

 • 1 tablespoon honey to drizzle when serving (optional)

-• 1 tbsp fresh herbs I used parsley and thyme -finely chopped (optional)
+• 1 tablespoon fresh herbs I used parsley and thyme -finely chopped (optional)

 Metric - US Imperial